LinkedIn Post Ideas and Examples To Drive New Business

 Before and After Client Experience

-It’s almost like a mini case study but not quite.
+It’s almost like a mini case study but not quite and can be a top LInkedIn post idea to promote your business.
 You’ll want to present a problem and then explain how it was solved.
 This may come off as self promotional but it’s a good way to provide an insight in your explanation of how you got to the after.

 Before and After Work Experience or Walk Through a Work Experience